BenedictWilkins/world-of-bugs/docs/GettingStarted/QuickStart.md

     ├── World-v1_Data
     └── World-v1.x86_64
 ```
-with `builds` being the directory added to `BuildResolver.path` as above.
-By default the current working directory and the `build` directory in the `worldofbugs` install directory will also be searched.
+`builds` being the directory added to `BuildResolver.path` as above.
+By default, the current working directory and the `build` directory in the `worldofbugs` install directory will also be searched.

 -----------